We have two main sources of income: statutory contributions from our membership, and voluntary funding for our activities.

 In 2022, statutory contributions totaled 69 million euros.

 Statutory contributions generally fund the running costs of the General Secretariat and some of the core policing, training and support activities according to our strategic priorities.

 The needs of fighting crime today go well beyond the traditional resources that member countries can make available to INTERPOL through their police budgets.
 For this reason, we seek partnerships and additional funding for our activities and special projects.

-In 2020, voluntary funding (in cash, in-kind and self-generated) totaled 76 million euros.
-Contributions can be aligned to a specific activity or can be unearmarked.
+In 2022, voluntary funding (in cash and in-kind) totaled 86 million euros.
+Contributions can be assigned to a specific activity or can be unearmarked.
 In-kind support includes personnel (25% of our staff are police officials seconded by member countries), office space and equipment.

 Who provides voluntary funding?